-You can select the default language provided by CSC by changing the parameter www_admin.force_language in /etc/ngcp-config/config.yml file.
+You can select the default language provided by CSC by changing the parameter www_admin.force_language in /etc/ngcp-cofile.
 An example to set the English language as default: force_language: en

 8.2 The Voicemail Menu

 Sipwise C5 offers several ways to access the Voicemail box.